scoyoc/Climate-Monitoring/README.md

 * Once the data are downlaoded, [monthlySummary.R](monthlySummary.R) or [EOY_Report.Rmd](EOY_Report.Rmd) can be used to produce summaries of the data for a given water year.
+  * [monthlySummary.R](monthlySummary.R) produces two figures, one summarizing temperature and one summarizing percipitation, and an Excel workbook.

 ### Examples of figures produced using [downloadData.R](downloadData.R)